SoftwareEngineeringToolDemos/FSE-2014-ConceptCloud/README.md

 ### Instructions for running the ConceptCloud tool

 The executable version of ConceptCloud is self contained and will only require a JDK in order to run, and a web browser (preferably Google Chrome).
-ConceptCloud is built using the Play Framework and the Java Heap Space can be configured by typing, for example, "export _JAVA_OPTIONS="-Xms800m -Xmx1500m"  before running the shell script that starts the server.
+ConceptCloud is built using the Play Framework and the Java Heap Space can be configured by typing, for example, export _JAVA_OPTIONS="-Xms800m -Xmx1500m"  before running the shell script that starts the server.
 It will be necessary to increase the heap space when analysing large repositories.

 ### Acknowledgements